Divisional Leadership Institute (DLI)

-The three-day Associate Head and Division Head Conference at the Mohonk Mountain House (November 13-15, 2019).
+The three-day Associate Head and Division Head Conference

-Monthly online meetings with cohort members and facilitators.
+Online meetings with cohort members and facilitators

-An online professional community.
+An online professional community

 “Identity and Leadership” Participants will reflect on the ways that personal identity shapes the leadership environment.

-“Planning and Organization.”
-Participants will bring real projects/initiatives from their schools with which to plan, design and receive feedback.
+“Planning and Organization” Participants will bring real projects/initiatives from their schools with which to plan, design and receive feedback.

-“Hiring and Supervision.”
-Participants will review successful strategies for hiring, supervising, and supporting teachers.
+“Hiring and Supervision” Participants will review successful strategies for hiring, supervising, and supporting teachers.

-“Crisis Management and Conflict Resolution.”
-Participants will examine case studies and techniques to manage crises and resolve conflicts effectively.
+“Crisis Management and Conflict Resolution” Participants will examine case studies and techniques to manage crises and resolve conflicts effectively.

-“Having Difficult Conversations.”
-Participants will learn how to navigate difficult conversations effectively.
+“Having Difficult Conversations” Participants will learn how to navigate difficult conversations effectively.

-“Serving on an Administrative Team.”
-Participants will learn how to best collaborate with other academic and operational leaders within their schools.
+“Serving on an Administrative Team” Participants will learn how to best collaborate with other academic and operational leaders within their schools.

 “Equity, Justice, Diversity, and Inclusion” Participants will learn to incorporate techniques into their practice to assess and promote equity, justice, diversity, and inclusion in their school communities.

-“Knowing Your Leadership Style.”
-Participants will undertake, share and analyze self-assessments to identify useful information relative to their own leadership styles.
+“Knowing Your Leadership Style” Participants will undertake, share and analyze self-assessments to identify useful information relative to their own leadership styles.

-“Leading and managing.”
-Where does the “vision” come in?
+“Leading and managing” Where does the “vision” come in?

 The Divisional Leadership Institute is designed to be a practical, flexible experience, which will respond to the specific needs and challenges of the participants.
 One of the most valuable outcomes will be the establishment of a strong, supportive network of colleagues.

-Schedule for 2019-2020:
+Schedule for 2021-22:

 Registration for this program is intended for division directors/heads in their first year of service, and will be managed on a first-come, first-served basis until the cohort has filled.
+Participation is for those whose responsibility at their schools is at the level of full leadership of their respective divisions.
 This institute is not intended for those serving in division-level deanships or as assistant division heads.
-Participation is for those whose responsibility at their schools is at the level of full leadership of their respective divisions.